Reliability-Adjusted Prioritized Experience Replay: Reliability-adjusted Prioritized Experience Replay

 \section{Reliability-adjusted Prioritized Experience Replay}

 We have thus far introduced the reliability-adjusted \gls{acr:tde} and theoretically proven its effectiveness as a transition selection criterion.
 In the following, we propose \gls{acr:reaper}, the sampling algorithm built around the reliability-adjusted \gls{acr:tde}.
 We give a distilled overview of the resulting sampling scheme in Algorithm~\ref{algo:reaper}.
 At its core, we create mini-batches by sampling from the buffer with $\Psi$ as the sampling weight.
-Specifically, at each training step $\tau \in \{1, \dots, T\}$, for every transition within the buffer, that is, $C_t$ for all $t \in \{1,\dots,N\}$, we update \gls{acr:tde} reliabilities $\mathcal{R}_t$ and compute the reliability-adjusted transition selection criterion $\Psi_t$ (Algorithm~\ref{algo:reaper}, Line~\ref{algline:update_loop}ff.).
-Based on this transition selection criterion, we sample $k$ transitions from the buffer $\mathcal{H}$ to create the next mini-batch $\mathcal{X}$ (Algorithm~\ref{algo:reaper}, Line~\ref{algline:sample_loop}ff.).

-For the full algorithm and an extended explanation on how to embed it into an off-policy \gls{acr:rl} algorithm, we refer to Appendix~\ref{ssec:algorithm}.
+Specifically, at each training step $\tau \in \{1, \dots, T\}$, for every transition within the buffer, that is, $C_t$ for all $t \in \{1,\dots,N\}$, we update \gls{acr:tde} reliabilities $\mathcal{R}_t$ and compute the transition selection criterion $\Psi_t$ (Algorithm~\ref{algo:reaper}, Line~\ref{algline:update_loop}ff.).
+Based on $\Psi_t$, we sample $k$ transitions from the buffer $\mathcal{H}$ to create the next mini-batch $\mathcal{X}$ (Algorithm~\ref{algo:reaper}, Line~\ref{algline:sample_loop}ff.).
+For the full algorithm and an extended explanation, we refer to Appendix~\ref{ssec:algorithm}.

 Starting from the naive implementation of \gls{acr:reaper}, we require four technical refinements to obtain a functional and efficient sampling algorithm.

 I. \emph{Priority updates.} To consistently maintain an updated sampling weight $\Psi$, we track the \glspl{acr:tde} and reliabilities of stored transitions throughout the training.
 As it is computationally intractable to re-calculate all \glspl{acr:tde} on every model update, we implement a leaner update rule: As in \gls{acr:per}, we assign transitions maximum priority when they are added to the buffer.
 Moreover, we assign the \gls{acr:tde} of transition $C_\idxPrimary$ every time $C_\idxPrimary$ is used to update the Q-function.
 We assign the reliability of transition $C_t$ every time $C_t$ is used to update the Q-function, or if any other transition from the same episode is used to update the Q-function, as it leads to a change in the sum of \glspl{acr:tde} and possibly the subsequent \glspl{acr:tde}.
 We update the priority $\Psi$ when \gls{acr:tde} or reliability are updated.